aamplugin/docs/src/blog/we-are-migrating.md

 Think about the license limit as the number of websites that you can install your premium add-on on without paying the initial, one-time installation fee of $19.99.
 When you buy a license key, by default, you can download and install our premium Complete Package add-on on up to 3 websites.
 If you choose to go beyond 3 websites, this is where you "pay as you go" for each additional website.
 For each new website, you pay a one-time fee of $19.99 and your subscription plan goes up by an additional $9.99/per year.

 _I already purchase Plus Package (IP Check, Role Hierarchy).
-Do I have to pay now $99?_
+Do I have to pay again?_

 **No.** We automatically converted all deprecated add-ons to the Complete Package for no additional cost.
 However, if you have an active subscription plan, it goes up to $49/per year on January 31st, 2023.